kaby76/swigged.llvm/README.md

 fixed in SharpLang, and adds numerous unit tests (whereas SharpLang had only one test, calling only LLVM.ModuleCreateWithName("Module Name"), i.e., https://github.com/xen2/SharpLang/blob/coreclr/src/SharpLLVM.Tests/TestLLVM.cs).

+Swigged.llvm can be built and run in the Linux environment.
+Details to do that are described below.

 ## Linking and building with Swigged.llvm from NuGet:

 1) Download the package from NuGet (currently https://www.nuget.org/packages/swigged.llvm/4.0.1.2-alpha), or in Visual Studio,